paigerackley/zillow-regression-project/README.md

   **How to Reproduce**
 - [x] Read this README.md
+- [ ] You will need the env.py, with credentials, that will allow you into the Codeup SQL Databases.
+(I recommend also creating a .gitgnore for this step and store your env.py credentials in it.
+You don't want your credentials viewable for the whole world if you decide to share your findings!)
-- [ ] Use the functions I have created that are contained in my wrange.py
+- [ ] Use the functions I have created that are contained in my wrangle.py
 - [ ] Have fun doing your own exploring, modeling, and more!